Optimize your pipelines with these CI/CD best practices

 - Snyk Find, fix, and monitor known vulnerabilities in your app dependencies and Docker images.

-We thought we’d save the best for last in the form of our editor’s choice of CircleCI orbs.
-Include these orbs is a great way to enhance your CI/CD practice strategy:
+We thought we’d save the best for last: our best CircleCI orbs.
+Including these orbs is a great way to enhance your CI/CD practice strategy:

 - Node Easily install Node.js and its package managers (npm, yarn).
 Best of all, install your packages with caching enabled by default.